h-unterp/flutter_font_chooser/README.md

       )
 ```

 Finally, you will need to add a `FontFinder` widget to your app.
+Make sure to set `toolbarHeight:125` otherwise the widget will be cut off.
 This widget will allow you to search for fonts and select the one you want to use.
 Here is one example:

 ```dart
 Scaffold(